conorbmurphy/galvanizereference/README.md

 3. `Permutations`: The number of ways to choose k things given n options and that the order does matter.

 Combinations: `n! / ((n-k)! * k!)`

+      from itertools import combinations
+      comb = [i for i in combinations('abcd', 2)] # n = 4; k = 2
+      len(comb) # returns 6 possible combinations

+This would be spoken as `n choose k` or `4 choose 2` in this example.

 Permutations: `n! / (n-k)!`

+      from itertools import permutations
+      perm = [i for i in permutations('abcd', 2)] # n = 4; k = 2
+      len(perm) # returns 12 possible permutations

+This would be spoken as `n permutations of size k` or `4 permutations of size 2` in this example.
+It is twice the length of the combinations of the same string because of the fact that the ordering creates more possible outputs.

 ### Bayes Theorum ###